nbitzz/split.pet/src/content/posts/2024/06/june-2024-service-update.md

 The most likely cause is probably a DMCA request.
 Another potential cause is monofile being essentially DDoS'ed due to the posting of a monofile link on the Fediverse.
 I've heard of projects getting suspended for reasons like this in the past.

-In the future, monofile's might be moved to a new host in order to hopefully avoid this in the future. 🙃
+In the future, monofile's beta might be moved to a new host in order to hopefully avoid this in the future. 🙃

 ## Jellyfin comes back online